Charles Blackader: Ireland

-He was transferred to command of the 177th (2/1st Lincoln and Leicester) Brigade, part of the 59th (2nd North Midland) Division in January 1916.
-The 59th was a second-line Territorial Force division, formed from those Territorials and new volunteers who had not volunteered for overseas service.
+Blackader was transferred to command of the 177th (2/1st Lincoln and Leicester) Brigade, part of the 59th (2nd North Midland) Division in January 1916, when he was also made an aide-de-camp (extra) to King George V. The 59th was a second-line Territorial Force division, formed from those Territorials and new volunteers who had not volunteered for overseas service.
 As a result, it was generally undermanned and underequipped, with priority given to equipping its first-line counterpart, and tasked mostly with home defence duties.
-The 177th Brigade had been formed as the duplicate of the 138th (Lincoln and Leicester) Brigade, with two second-line battalions of the Lincolnshire Regiment and two of the Leicestershire Regiment.
+The 177th Brigade had been formed as the duplicate of the 138th (Lincoln and Leicester) Brigade, with two second-line battalions of the Lincolnshire Regiment (later the Royal Lincolnshire Regiment) and two of Blackader's own Leicestershire Regiment.

 The 59th Division was rushed to Ireland in response to the Easter Rising of April 1916, where Blackader's new brigade saw its first active service.
 Following the Rising, many of those believed by the British authorities to be responsible were tried by military courts; ninety were sentenced to death, of whom fifteen were eventually executed.
 Blackader, as a senior officer, chaired a number of courts-martial, including those of Éamonn Ceannt, Thomas Clarke, Thomas MacDonagh, Patrick Pearse, and Joseph Plunkett, five of the seven signatories to the Proclamation of the Irish Republic.
 It appears that Blackader found this task difficult; after Pearse's trial, he is reported to have commented that "I have just done one of the hardest tasks I have ever had to do.
 I have had to condemn to death one of the finest characters I have ever come across.
 There must be something very wrong in the state of things that makes a man like that a rebel.
 I don't wonder that his pupils adored him."

 38th (Welsh) Division

 On 21 June, Blackader was ordered to leave the brigade and go to France; he described the news of the unexpected posting as "like a bombshell".
-On 9 July, when Ivor Philipps was removed from command of 38th (Welsh) Division, due to the failure of its hitherto limited attacks against Mametz Wood during the early stages of the Battle of the Somme as well as the poor communication between the division and Corps headquarters, Blackader was named as the preferred replacement by Henry Horne, the Corps commander.
-Horne was overruled, and the command was temporarily given to Herbert Watts.
-Under Watts, the division successfully took its objective, Mametz Wood, though with severe losses; within a week, Watts was back in command of 7th Division and Blackader had taken permanent command, with the temporary rank of major-general from 12 July.
+On 9 July, when Major General Ivor Philipps was removed from command of 38th (Welsh) Division, due to the failure of its hitherto limited attacks against Mametz Wood during the early stages of the Battle of the Somme as well as the poor communication between the division and corps headquarters, Blackader was named as the preferred replacement by Lieutenant General Sir Henry Horne, general officer commanding (GOC) of the XV Corps, the 38th's superior formation.
+Horne was overruled, and the command was temporarily given to Major General Herbert Watts, then GOC 7th Division.
+Under Watts, the division successfully took its objective, Mametz Wood, though with severe losses; within a week, Watts was back in command of the 7th Division and Blackader had taken permanent command, with the temporary rank of major general from 12 July.